 Elephantiasis is also known as lymphatic filariasis.
 It’s caused by parasitic worms, and can spread from person to person through mosquitoes.
 Elephantiasis causes swelling of the scrotum, legs, or breasts.

 Elephantiasis is considered a neglected tropical disease (NTD).
 It’s more common in tropical and subtropical areas of the world, including Africa and Southeast Asia.
-It’s estimated that people have elephantiasis.
+It’s estimated that

 The most common symptom of elephantiasis is swelling of body parts.
 The swelling tends to happen in the: